Female Active-Duty Personnel: Guidance and Plans Needed for Recruitment and Retention Efforts

 Open

 DOD concurred with this recommendation.
-In December 2021, the Marine Corps again stated its position that they are, by law, unable to set recruitment, accession, or retention goals based on race or gender, but that they would continue to monitor and study the topics related to female servicemembers, for example recruitment.
+In December 2021, the Marine Corps reiterated its position that they are, by law, unable to set recruitment, accession, or retention goals based on race or gender, but that they would continue to monitor and study the topics related to female servicemembers, for example recruitment.
 At that time, the Marine Corps noted the completion of its Diversity, Equity and Inclusion Strategic Plan in early 2021, but also stated that the plan's intent is to be a total force plan and not specific to any racial, ethnic, or gender groups.
-Therefore, as of April 2022, neither the Department of the Navy nor the Marine Corps have provided documentation sufficient to close this recommendation as implemented.
+In May 2022, the Marine Corps stated it would undertake a series of other efforts to ensure diversity and inclusion plans guide recruitment and retention efforts of female service members.
+However, as of June 2023, we are awaiting the next update and neither the Department of the Navy nor the Marine Corps have provided further information or documentation sufficient to close this recommendation as implemented.
 In order to fully implement this recommendation, the United States Marine Corps will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty servicemembers and provide documentation, such as copies of any issued guidance documents, to support any actions the Marine Corps identifies as having taken.
 We will continue to monitor the Marine Corps' efforts to address this recommendation and will update the status as more information becomes available.

 Department of the Air Force The Secretary of the Air Force should develop a plan, with clearly defined goals, performance measures, and timeframes, to guide and monitor the Air Force's female active-duty servicemember recruitment and retention efforts.
 (Recommendation 5)